dke-kgolap/demo/README.md

 $ java -jar app.jar
 ```

+### Input file

+The data is generated based schema found [here](dnotam-hierarchies.yaml), this file defines the dataset dimensions, in this case, location, topic and time and their respective hierarchy.

+The file [20210101_EDDF_AeronauticalGroundLight_1](20210101_EDDF_AeronauticalGroundLight_1.xml) is an example of the message data.
+The file name is not used in the processing within KGOLAP, however, for convenance it does indicate the time, location and the message type.
+The content of the file conforms to AIXM standard and envelops the contextual information as well as the actuall information which is used for analytic purpose.

 ## Queries

 To evaluate our implementation, we design a set of queries that vary in result size and roll-up operations to verify the system response against different scenarios.
 In our implementation, we used an SPARQL-like query syntax for ease of use.
 In the following, we explain each query and the expected result of the cube.